-- ensure any deficiencies in safeguarding arrangements are remedied without delay - ensure that staff are equipped to respond to the needs of vulnerable children including those with disabilities and those who are Looked After by the Local Authority - ensure that the curriculum supports children in recognising and responding to risks, including on-line safety.
+- ensure any deficiencies in safeguarding arrangements are remedied without delay - ensure that staff are equipped to respond to the needs of vulnerable children including those with disabilities and those who are Looked After bythe Local Authority - ensure that the curriculum supports children in recognising and responding to risks, including on-line safety.

-Our SSC's will take a proportionate risk-based approach to the level of information provided to temporary staff and volunteers on induction.
+Principals will take a proportionate risk-based approach to the level of information provided to temporary staff and volunteers on induction.